 As we write, Ethiopia's Prime Minister Hailemariam Dessalegn is inaugurating the Gibe III dam (Salini 2016).
-Downstream, the Bodi and their neighbours are hungrier and more desperate than they were before this €1.5 billion project began.
-In the years it would take for further research of the sort we would advocate to be carried out and published, another dam might be built on the Omo, and thousands more people dispossessed and impoverished.
+Downstream, the Bodi and their neighbors are hungrier and more desperate than they were before this EUR1.5 billion project began.
+In the years it would take for further research to be carried out and published, another dam might be built on the Omo, and thousands more people dispossessed and impoverished.
 Gibe IV is already under construction.
-For this reason we invite our colleagues not only to carry out further research, but also to make existing knowledge more widely available, and to assist in communicating what they know beyond academic circles.xvi One need only look to the extensive literature on development forced displacement to see the parallels with the experience of the Afar and Oromo in the Awash, and with dozens of other cases where planned development has forced people into dependency.
+For this reason, we urge our colleagues not only to consider the in-built distortions of some kinds of data collection, but also to make existing knowledge more widely available, and to assist in communicating what they know beyond academic circles.
+19 One need only look to the extensive literature on "development-forced displacement" to see the parallels with the experience of the Afar and Oromo in the Awash, as well as with dozens of other cases where planned development has forced people into states of dependency.
 Such initiatives make possible increased security and well-being for some only at the cost of increased insecurity and suffering for others (Roy 1999).
-It is hard to escape the conclusion that in cases like these, famine is not the result of technical failures, but is the logical end result of projects based on socially unjust premises.
+It is hard to escape the conclusion that in cases like these, famine is not the result of technical failures, but is rather the logical end result of projects based on socially unjust premises.